 DOCUMENT REASSESSMENT OF VOLUME STATUS AND TISSUE PERFUSION WITH:

-• Repeat focused exam (after initial fluid resuscitation) by licensed independent practitioner including vital signs, cardiopulmonary, capillary refill, pulse, and skin findings.
+• Repeat focused exam (after initial fluid resuscitation) including vital signs, cardiopulmonary, capillary refill, pulse, and skin findings.

 OR TWO OF THE FOLLOWING: